georgalis/pub/know/music/660e-requeues.md

 a volume two release, more etudes, more jazz and aesthetic tuning...

+documentaries are often slowed doen a little bit to give a contemplative look, lion king 2019 narrative 1:01:05 anthropomorphic look

 When shifting keys, the tonal quality rotates around a circular spectrum of temperament